 - Wall Eye – Pinkish white to bluish-white eyes.

 - Graywacke – Scattered white markings on different parts of the body.

-- Black Marks – One or two black marks on white or other colored horse.
+- Black Marks – One or two black marks on white or other colored horses.

 - Spot – Mixing of two colors.

-- Patch – Irregular color mixing on a large area.
+- Patch – Irregular color mixing in a large area.

 - Zebra Mark – The vertical colored line which passes through the neck, legs, and back.

 - White Hill – White hill other than the white one.